richardghirst/PiBits/README.md

  * `NUM_SAMPLES`: The number of steps
  * `SAMPLE_US`: The time of one step (minimum period)

-If you do not neet a resolution of 1000 steps (approximately equivalent to a 10 bit DAC), then you can reduce the number of samples or increase the duration of the steps.
+If you do not need a resolution of 1000 steps (approximately equivalent to a 10 bit DAC), then you can reduce the number of samples or increase the duration of the steps.

 Richard Hirst who wrote the original code recommended not going below 2us for `SAMPLE_US`.